-Let’s take a look at the best cold-water species of fish with the main focus on the hardy ones, who are also suitable for beginners.
+Let’s take a look at the 17 best cold-water species of freshwater fish, with the main focus on the hardy ones, who are also suitable for beginners.

-Top 17 Cold-Water Fish for an Unheated Aquarium
+The Top 17 Cold Water Fish for an Unheated Freshwater Aquarium

 Aquarium fish are cold-blooded creatures and the thermal environment they live in plays a significant role in their well-being and development.
 It’s important to understand, however, that water temperature is not the only key factor for successful fish keeping.

 For this reason, I will highlight the major characteristics you should know about each fish, based on my personal experience or feedback from others who have kept them.